telerik/blazor-docs/knowledge-base/upload-validateantiforgerytoken.md

     * Execute `GetAndStoreTokens()` and/or `GetAntiforgeryToken()` in `OnInitialized` to obtain the required anti-forgery information.
     * Add the required anti-forgery information in the Upload component's [`OnUpload` and `OnRemove` event handlers]({%slug upload-events%}).

-The code snippets bellow assume that the application name is `BlazorAppName`.
+The code snippets below assume that the application name is `BlazorAppName`.

 >caption Using Telerik Blazor Upload with antiforgery validation